Epiphany is celebrated by many Christians around the world. When is Epiphany and what does it mean? What is Epiphany?

 Check out this link with more information about how Epiphany is celebrated in other parts of the world.

-Here is the Biblical account of the visit of the magi, as told in Matthew, the only one of the 4 gospels to include this aspect of the Nativity:
+Here is the Biblical quote of Epiphany, the story of the visit of the magi, as told in Matthew, the only one of the 4 gospels to include this aspect of the Nativity.

-2 Now after Jesus was born in Bethlehem of Judea in the days of Herod the king, behold, wise mena] from the east came to Jerusalem,2 saying, “Where is he who has been born king of the Jews?
-For we saw his star when it roseb] and have come to worship him.”
-3 When Herod the king heard this, he was troubled, and all Jerusalem with him; 4 and assembling all the chief priests and scribes of the people, he inquired of them where the Christ was to be born.
-5 They told him, “In Bethlehem of Judea, for so it is written by the prophet:
+Now after Jesus was born in Bethlehem of Judea in the days of Herod the king, behold, wise men from the east came to Jerusalem, saying, “Where is he who has been born king of the Jews?
+For we saw his star when it rose and have come to worship him.”
+When Herod the king heard this, he was troubled, and all Jerusalem with him; and assembling all the chief priests and scribes of the people, he inquired of them where the Christ was to be born.
+They told him, “In Bethlehem of Judea, for so it is written by the prophet:

 are by no means least among the rulers of Judah;